 - Primary car rental insurance

-I personally feel that the added benefits are worth the extra $55, but this will vary from person to person.
+I personally feel that the added benefits are worth it, but this will vary from person to person.